Pain on the right side of the chest normally happens due to conditions that are not serious, such as too much stress, muscle strain or acid reflux.

 3. Acid reflux (or GERD)

-Gastroesophageal reflux disease (GERD) is generally accompanied by other symptoms such as a frequent need to burp, a bitter taste in the mouth, feeling like there’s a lump in the throat, and a dry cough.
+GERD is generally accompanied by other symptoms such as a frequent need to burp, a bitter taste in the mouth, feeling like there’s a lump in the throat, and a dry cough.

 What to do: Depending on the severity, reflux symptoms can be relieved through simple diet changes, such as avoiding large meals and avoiding fatty and spicy foods.
 However, there are cases where medication to block stomach acid may be necessary.
 If the discomfort does not improve with diet changes, a consult with a gastroenterologist is recommended to start adequate treatment.